 The owner or keeper can avoid liability on the basis of section 185 WVW if he proves that the accident was caused due to circumstances beyond his control.
 Under current Dutch case law, a successful force majeure defence is limited to instances in which the accident is solely caused by the victim or a third person.
 Technical failures, albeit totally unforeseeable, do not pose an exception to this general rule.
 The same will most likely apply to accidents caused by technical failures of an intelligent, self-driving software system.
 In fact, the bar for causes solely attributable to the victim might be further raised with the involvement of an autonomous vehicle.
 For example, a victim dressed in black crossing the street at night, depending on the circumstances, might currently result in a force majeure for the car owner in the event of an accident.
 Such a person should however be clearly visible for a radar controlled autonomous vehicle and hence a force majeure defence would be unlikely in that event.

 Non-vulnerable road users cannot claim damages under section 185 WVW.
 For liability actions, they will have to rely on general Dutch liability law (see a.
-Driver).
+Driver above).

 The possessor of a vehicle is subject to a strict liability regime if the vehicle is defective.
 A possessor under Dutch law is a person, usually the owner, who physically has control over the vehicle.

 Pursuant to section 173 of Book 6 of the Dutch Civil Code, a possessor may be held liable for injuries to persons or goods caused by a vehicle that is defective.
 The vehicle is deemed defective if it does not meet certain requirements which one may normally expect (as further detailed in section 173 of Book 6 of the Dutch Civil Code).
-The definition of the term “defectiveness” is in line with defectiveness applied for product liability (see d.
-Product Liability).
+The definition of the term “defectiveness” is in line with defectiveness applied for product liability (see C. Product Liability below).

 The possessor is exempted from liability in case he proves that the defect causing the danger existed at the time the manufacturer brought the product onto the market.
 This exemption does not apply to the liability of owners and keepers of a vehicle.